Bird Control Near Me

 A pigeon on a white background.

-Bird infestations are usually easy to spot.
+Regardless of type or species, bird infestations are usually easy to spot.
 You’ll usually be able to see them, hear their calls and ruffling, and often notice their nests around your property.
 Not all birds are considered pests, however, so let us lay out which varieties are typically considered “pest birds” and how they got that descriptor.

 A starling bird on a white background.

-An urban pest known for “flocking” trees and buildings (“flocking” involves thousands of starlings invading a structure or tree at one time and refusing to leave), starlings carry lice and leave droppings everywhere that can erode paint, wood and other building materials.
+An urban pest known for “flocking” trees and buildings (“flocking” involves thousands of starlings invading a structure or tree at one time and refusing to leave), starlings carry lice and leave droppings everywhere that can erode paint, wood, and other building materials.

 A swallow mid-flight.

 Because of their destructive nesting habits, swallows are also considered urban pests.
-In addition to building large mud nests that deface buildings, swallows are also known to carry lice, mites and other blood-sucking parasites.
+In addition to building large mud nests that deface buildings, swallows are also known to carry lice, mites, and other blood-sucking parasites.

 A turkey vulture on a rock.